 Ecuador

-Ecuador arrive at the World Cup with one of the strongest qualifying records in South America.
-Only Argentina collected more points, with La Tri finishing above Colombia, Uruguay and Brazil, which is a significant achievement given the competitiveness of CONMEBOL and the fact that they were handed a three-point deduction.
+Ecuador arrived at the World Cup boasting one of the strongest qualifying records in South America, with only Argentina collecting more points, as La Tri finished above Colombia, Uruguay and Brazil, which represents a huge achievement given the competitiveness of CONMEBOL and the fact that they were also handed a three-point deduction.

-They have an impressive spine to the squad, anchored by Willian Pacho and Piero Hincapie, both performing at top European clubs.
-In midfield, there's Moises Caicedo, who is one of the world's most valuable players in his position at £100 million, and in attack, they still benefit from the vast experience of Enner Valencia.
+Sebastian Beccacece has an impressive squad at his disposal, anchored by Willian Pacho and Piero Hincapie, both of whom are performing at top European clubs, while in midfield there is Moises Caicedo, one of the world's most valuable players in his position.

 Ivory Coast

-The squad appears to be quite well balanced, with the likes of Evan Ndicka, Franck Kessie and Nicolas Pepe all players with experience in major European leagues.
-Now a regular at Manchester United, Amad Diallo could be a match-winning threat on the back of three goals and an assist in four starts at AFCON 2025.
+The squad appears well balanced, with the likes of Evan Ndicka, Franck Kessie and Nicolas Pepe all bringing experience from major European leagues.

 Curacao

-Curacao make history as the smallest nation ever to appear at a World Cup, both by population and land area.
-Their qualification run under former Netherlands and Feyenoord boss Dick Advocaat included finishing above Jamaica and Trinidad & Tobago, securing a remarkable debut.
+Curacao made history as the smallest nation ever to appear at a World Cup, both in population and land area, with their qualification campaign under former Netherlands and Feyenoord boss Dick Advocaat seeing them finish above Jamaica and Trinidad and Tobago to secure a remarkable debut.

-The squad features a large contingent of Dutch‑based players, many of whom switched allegiance in recent years.
-One of which Aston Villa fans will recognise in Leandro Bacuna, who is the nation's captain and record appearance holder.
+The squad featured a large contingent of Dutch-based players, many of whom switched allegiance in recent years, including Aston Villa midfielder Leandro Bacuna, who captained the side and is their record appearance holder.

 Final Group E prediction